 American officials, however, continued pressing Kissinger after Arafat’s November 1974 UN speech.
 Writing in early January 1975, Ambassador G. McMurtrie Godley asserted “however inconvenient its existence or repugnant its behavior, [the] PLO has become a reality” and has the sympathy and support of “at least a broad spectrum of Palestinian and Arab popular opinion across the region.”
 As the Arab states were unwilling to impose a solution on the Palestinians, the PLO was “the sole agency” capable of acting on their behalf in negotiations.
 Dialogue with the PLO, Godley argued, would help Washington determine the organization’s suitability as a negotiating partner and serve to support and encourage moderates within the organization.
 An overture – even one that was “informal and highly secret” -- would benefit America’s relations with key Arab leaders, especially if it was rebuffed by the PLO.
 In spite of potential Israeli objections, he urged a reexamination of the issue.
 However, no change in U.S. policy was forthcoming and Arafat subsequently launched his own initiative.
 14

-In May 1975, Democratic Senator Howard Baker visited Beirut.
+In May 1975, Republican Senator Howard Baker visited Beirut.
 Baker and staff from the Senate Foreign Relations Committee met with prominent Palestinian notables, including Georgetown Professor Hisham Sharabi and PLO officials Shafiq al-Hout and Nabil Sha‘ath, before a separate meeting with Arafat.
 The meetings occurred as Lebanon descended into civil war with the PLO allied with the leftist Lebanese National Movement (LNM).
 15

 After discussing the continued tensions with Israel, Baker asked Arafat for the “basic requirement to fulfill Palestinian aspirations.”
 Referring to the PNC’s new program, Arafat replied that Palestinians had the right to establish a “Palestinian Authority on any territory that can be liberated.”
 Baker pressed the PLO Chairman as to what he would “settle for?”
 "Whatever Israel can be gotten to give up,” Arafat responded, “even Gaza.”
 16